Date of Degree

 Copyright 2009 Salil Dileep Desai

 Desai, Salil Dileep.
-"Ortho substitution effects on the acidic and alkaline hydrolyses of formanilides." dissertation, University of Iowa, 2009.
+"Ortho substitution effects on the acidic and alkaline hydrolyses of formanilides."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.